Best fitness trackers for sensitive skin 2023

 You should also ensure the fitness tracker (or smartwatch) stays clean, as irritation is often caused by dirt gathered between your skin and the device.

 Smartwatch maker TicWatch conducted a study in 2019 that found fitness trackers can be eight times dirtier than a toilet seat and flush handle, with plastic and leather straps carrying more dirt than metal ones.
-Therefore, regularly cleaning of your wearable is of utmost importance, regardless of any underlying skin conditions or sensitivity.
+Therefore, regular cleaning of your wearable is of utmost importance, regardless of any underlying skin conditions or sensitivity.

 Thankfully, almost all modern fitness trackers and smartwatches are water resistant to some degree, so you should give yours a good clean every so often, but make sure you use a soap that you know doesn't irritate your skin.